alu042/HumanVsRobot/README.md

 3. The exported data will be saved as a CSV file in the `exports` directory with a timestamp in the filename.
 4. The exported CSV file will contain user ratings and feedback.

+### Dashboard Access
+1. To view the real-time dashboard, navigate to `/dashboard` in your browser.
+2. The dashboard displays statistics such as total responses, average response time, and average ratings for knowledge, helpfulness, and empathy.
+3. The dashboard updates in real-time using WebSocket connections.

 ### Technologies Used
-- Frontend: React, React Router
+- Frontend: React, React Router, React Markdown
-- Backend: Node.js, Express
+- Backend: Node.js, Express, WebSocket
 - Database: PostgreSQL
-- Additional libraries: bcrypt, cors, csv-parser, csv-writer, dotenv
+- Additional libraries: bcrypt, cors, csv-parser, csv-writer, dotenv, pg